yujunz/gitlab.com-runbooks/howto/yubikey.md

 On Linux modify the `gpg-agent --daemon` with the following: `gpg-connect-agent reloadagent /bye`

-## Optional: Generate Your SSH Public Key
+## Generate Your SSH Public Key

-**Note:** This step should not be necessary assuming the `gpg-agent` is running and configured.
+This generates a public key that you can paste into GitLab or use as a public key for SSH access to systems via Chef.

 ```bash
 > gpg --export-ssh-key FAEFD87E